Practices >> Practice Support

 What are the steps to recruit a new GP who needs DPA?

-• Understand the needs of their workforce and what type of GP they require.
+• Understand the needs of your workforce and what type of GP they require.

 • Advertise position on relevant job boards.